 If revenue category breakout cannot be determined directly from corporate books of account or subsidiary records, filers may provide on the Worksheet a good-faith estimate of the breakout.
+Good-faith estimates should be based on information that is current for the filing period.
+Filers should maintain documentation for good-faith estimates.
+See Section II-D, above.
 Filers may not simply report all revenues on one of the "other revenue" lines.

 Where two contributors have merged prior to the filing date, the successor company should report total revenues for the reporting period for all predecessor operations.
-The two contributors, however, should continue to report separately if each maintains separate corporate identities and continues to operate.28 Where an entity obtains, through purchase, merger or transfer, the telecommunications operations or customer base of a telecommunications provider during the calendar year, it must report all telecommunications revenues associated with such operations or customer base including revenues billed in the calendar year prior to the date of acquisition
+The two contributors, however, should continue to report separately if each maintains separate corporate identities and continues to operate.32 Where an entity obtains, through purchase, merger or transfer, the telecommunications operations or customer base of a telecommunications provider during the calendar year, the acquiring company must report all telecommunications revenues associated with such operations or customer base including revenues billed in the calendar year prior to the date of acquisition.